 In our example implementation we have created a page with a measurement object, on which the attributes and the associations with an Asset and Channel can be set.

 After having set the necessary attributes and associations, we trigger some validation and call the Store measurement action.
-This action will return a boolean, which is not used.
+This action will return a Boolean, which is not used.
+Reference the microflow below:

 5.4 Aggregate Your Data

 Once your channel has sufficient data, the TimeSeries Connector will really start to shine.
 Instead of having enormous amounts of data in your database, which takes a long time to aggregate for reporting, you can now simply ask the TimeSeries platform for an aggregation of your data.
 Follow these steps to set up your data aggregation: